zerotier/terraform-multicloud-quickstart/quickstart.md

 ## TLDR

-This repository is an interactive tutorial that yields a lab environment that we can log into and perform various networking party tricks.
+This repository yields a lab environment for networking party tricks.

 ## Technical Prerequisites